-- The 2016 Trustees Report shows virtually no change:
+- The 2017 Trustees Report shows very little change:

-- Social Security’s 75-year deficit is 2.66 percent of payroll, just a hair below the 2015 projection.
+- Social Security’s 75-year deficit rose slightly from 2.66 percent to 2.83 percent of payroll.

-- The deficit as a percentage of GDP remains at about 1 percent.
+- The deficit as a percentage of GDP remains at 0.9 percent.

 - Trust fund exhaustion is still 2034, after which payroll taxes still cover about three quarters of promised benefits.